evgenyneu/asp3231_project/README.md

-# ASP3231 project for Maria and Evgenii
+# ASP3231 project by Maria and Evgenii

 ## Setup